iphyboi/secured-note-app/README.md

+     Secured Note App

-A full stack, secure note-taking application that allows users to create, edt, and delete notes with authentication and access control.
+A full stack, secure note-taking application that allows users to create, edit, and delete notes with authentication and access control.

         Live Demo